morungos/morungos.github.io/stories/assessment.md

 When I worked in academia, one of the areas I was early involved with was using artificial intelligence in assessment.

+My first encounter with this was thanks to one of our senior managers, who asked me to look into the automated essay grading technology of the time, and particularly ETS's work on e-rater, and its basis in latent semantic analysis.

+In parallel with this, I'd had a very long involvement with automated surveying.
+I started using web based surveying almost as soon as forms were included in HTML, back in the early days of HTML, while Netscape Navigator was the new kid on the block.
+The only way to capture data then was through CGI scripts, but all they really needed to do was append data to a big text file, and that was enough to make data recording from surveys work well.
+The web was still very new then, so this was novel enough that response rates were very high.

+We used this for a few different projects, but the real advantage was in evaluation, especially where I worked at the UK's Open University.
+Course evaluation there was a big deal -- there was a decent-sized team of full-time staff, and a full evaluation cycle took a matter of months to collect the data, analyze it, generate the reports, and send them for review.

 ## Annotated bibliography

 An analysis of the language of feedback, using an interaction model.
 The short